 How do your employees feel when they step foot into your business’s office?
 How do partners feel?
 What about clients?

 Do they feel a wave of dread, a flicker of outdated stuffiness, or a total lack of inspiration?
+Maybe even some office anxiety?
 Or, do they feel comfortable, at ease, and ready to work?

 Hopefully, the latter.